Removing kitchen cabinets can largely be done as a DIY job, and could save you money, and the time that you have contractors in your home.

 How to remove kitchen cabinets and drawers

-After you’ve taken everything out of the cabinets and drawers, you are ready to start removing them.
+If you’re going to install kitchen cabinets, the current ones need to be removed first.
+After you’ve taken everything out of the cabinets and drawers, you are ready to start.

 1. Unscrew kitchen cabinet door hinges